 Robert E. Eberly, Jr., President

-At the annual meeting of our Board of Trustees in November of 2017 we made a significant commitment to the Katz School of Business at the University of Pittsburgh, creating an endowed scholarship for MBA candidates and providing funding for a new business research center within the School.
-We also agreed to provide funds for a Center for Civil Rights and Social Justice within the University’s School of Law, contingent upon certain conditions being met.
-Pitt is one of those universities where “the rubber hits the road” for students from Fayette County and Southwestern Pennsylvania.
+In 2017, we made a significant commitment to the Katz School of Business at the University of Pittsburgh, creating an endowed scholarship for MBA candidates and providing funding for a new business research center within the School.
+Similarly, in 2020 and in 2021, we provided funds for a Pitt Law Civil Rights Initiative and for a new state-of-the-art Technology Learning Center Pitt is one of those universities where “the rubber hits the road” for students from Fayette County and Southwestern Pennsylvania.
 We are proud of our longstanding relationship with Pitt and look forward to continuing our partnership with them well into the future.

 |SCHOLARSHIP AND GRANT

-Scholarship recipients are selected solely by the colleges and universities to which the student has applied.
+INFORMATIONScholarship recipients are selected solely by the colleges and universities to which the student has applied.
 No recipients are selected by the Eberly Foundation Trustees.
 Scholarships are awarded based upon the criteria established by the institutions themselves.
 The IRS does not permit us to give money to individuals.
-All organizations applying for a grant should submit their request using the form downloadable from this website and provide a copy of their IRS determination letter evidencing their tax-exempt status.
+All organizations applying for a grant should submit their request electronically on the Grant Info tab or by using the form downloadable from this website and provide a copy of their IRS determination letter evidencing their tax-exempt status.